skaterdevs/SkateSpotsMap/README.md

 ### Opening
 1. From now on, to open the project in Xcode, YOU MUST click on the ‘SkateSpotsMap.xcworkspace’ file.
 This is due to some quirks from cocoapods.

+### Building
+Before building, make sure the selected scheme is 'SkateSpotsMap' and not anything else.
+Otherwise, our dependencies will not be found by Xcode.

 ### Credentials
 #### API Key
 1. For security reasons, the API key is not hardcoded and is stored in a file and referened by our app